 "But surely a small glass every so often can't hurt, right?"

-Actually, a report from the Centers for Disease Control and Prevention (CDC) show that even one alcoholic beverage each day significantly increases the risk of infant retardation in unborn babies.
+Actually, a report from the Centers for Disease Control and Prevention (CDC) shows that even one alcoholic beverage each day significantly increases the risk of infant retardation in unborn babies.

-Don’t be tempted, mum-to-be!
+Don't be tempted, mum-to-be!
+Remember that alcoholic beverages are among the drinks to avoid during pregnancy.
 Avoid alcohol at all costs.

 It feels like you're enjoying a sweet treat, but it can quickly lead to gestational diabetes.
 Although many pregnant ladies develop high blood sugar levels, it can result in more serious comorbid medical emergencies further down the line, such as shoulder dystocia!